vd2org/envreader/README.md

 ### Use with transform functions

 I don’t want to make a giant validation library like wonderful **Pydantic**.
-Thus EnvReader supports only simple types(bool, str, int, float) by default.
+Thus EnvReader supports only simple types( bool, str, int, float, list, tuple and dict) by default.
 This is enough in most cases.

-Transform functions allow to use EnvReader for more complex cases.
+Transform functions allows using EnvReader for more complex cases.

 ```python
 from typing import List
 from envreader import EnvReader, Field

 class MyEnv(EnvReader):
     PATH: List[str] = Field(transform=lambda x: x.split(":"))

 e = MyEnv()